 Hoping for a broader win, school choice advocacy organizations such as the Alliance for Choice in Education and EdChoice are filing amici curiae—‘friend of the court’—briefs in support of Espinoza and the other plaintiffs.
 Teacher advocacy organizations, like the Tennessee Education Association, have filed briefs in support of the state.

-Many legal scholars anticipate a ruling in favor of Espinoza and the Montana tax-credit program from the conservative court—a development that could shift the focus of the national school-choice debate to private schools.
+On Jan.
+22, Chief Justice John Roberts split his time between Senate impeachment hearings and U.S. Supreme Court oral arguments for Espinoza.
+While the justices appeared to be divided, many legal scholars anticipate a ruling in favor of Espinoza and the Montana tax-credit program from the conservative court—a development that could shift the focus of the national school-choice debate to private schools.
+A ruling is expected by early July.